robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 300 =FNray(X,Y,Z,U,V,W,I):REM return colour from new ray
 ```

-I am not clear as to
+As I said, my understanding of this is not perfect, and I am not clear as to:

 1. why we shouldn't fire the new ray from the sphere it hit, and